bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 I...
 I didn't..."

 He felt bad, and had no words to express it.
-He had brought them into a bad position, even though he didn't mean to.
+He had brought them into a bad position, even though he hadn't meant to.

 Yurgunn made a long sigh, as she looked up from her chair.